jupyterlite/jupyterlite-sphinx/docs/configuration.md

 strip_tagged_cells = True
 ```

-and then tag the cells you want to strip with the tag `jupyterlite_sphinx_strip` in the JSON metadata
+and then by tagging the cells you want to strip with the tag `jupyterlite_sphinx_strip` in the JSON metadata
 of the cell, like this:

 ```json